Remnants of my Father

 Remnants of your father, he said.

-Just as my father would do, I was reusing foil that should have been tossed.
+Just as my father did, I was reusing foil that should have been tossed.

 I’d given up batting away his habits a long time ago.